ghga-de/milestones-docs/38-tokay-gecko/technical_specification.md

 #### Metldata Service:

 - Implement publisher for deletion and population events
-- Needs to clear and repopulate own DB to track current datasets
+- Needs to track current artifact resources in own DB and compute change sets for new incoming artifacts
+- Needs to upsert new/changed artifact resources
+- Transforms embedded dataset resource information into form accepted by WPS for outgoing event

 #### MASS: